Creating a Compelling Developer Value Proposition

-A value proposition is a succinct and powerful statement that defines the value of your product or service for your target customer.
-We know that developers are an audience keenly attuned to marketing fluff and time wasting.
-Therefore it must express:
+A developer value proposition is a concise and powerful statement that defines the value of your product or service for your developer audience.

 - Why your product or service exists